Harshad-Yewale/Java-Logic-Challenges/README.md

 <h2>📌 About This Repository</h2>
 <p>
-This repository is created to improve my <strong>Java logical thinking and problem solving skills</strong>.
+This repository is created to improve my <strong>Java logical thinking and problem-solving skills</strong>.
 I am practicing questions based on <strong>Core Java fundamentals</strong> such as conditional statements, loops, recursion, arrays, strings, and combined logical challenges.
 </p>